 });

-Remote images go through the same Sharp pipeline at build, then are stored in dist/_astro/.
-If you ship to a serverless host that does not persist dist/_astro/ correctly, you will see broken images in prod — verify with a real deploy, not just npm run preview.
+Remote images go through the same build-time Sharp pass and land in dist/_astro/.
+If you deploy to a serverless host that does not persist dist/_astro/ correctly, you get broken images in production.
+Verify with a real deploy, not just npm run preview.
+Once live, make sure the optimized assets are served and cached at the CDN edge with a long TTL — letting /_image? query URLs hit origin on every view is the usual cause of a surprise bandwidth bill.

 Common mistakes

-<img>directly with raw PNG/JPG and skipping the pipeline.
-Astro cannot resize, transcode, or hash these. - Setting
+<img>with a PNG/JPG and skipping the pipeline.
+Astro cannot resize, transcode, or content-hash these. - Writing

-alttext.
-Astro will not block the build for missing alt — but accessibility and SEO suffer. - Optimizing screenshots as photos.
-Screenshots compress far better as PNG-8 or AVIF lossless than as default-quality WebP.
+densitieswithlayout— they are mutually exclusive. - Optimizing screenshots as photos.
+Flat UI screenshots compress far better as PNG-8 or lossless AVIF than as default-quality WebP.

 - Letting